Still Waters (Bee Gees album): Recording

 In July 1995, they started with seven demos for what would become included on the album, along with four demos recorded in the second quarter of 1995.
-In the October 1995 sessions they recorded their rendition of "Will You Love Me Tomorrow" for a Carole King tribute album Tapestry Revisited: A Tribute to Carole King.
+During sessions in October 1995 they recorded their rendition of "Will You Love Me Tomorrow" for a Carole King tribute album Tapestry Revisited: A Tribute to Carole King.

 In March 1996, they relocated to The Hit Factory in New York to record two songs.
 Around 1996, the Bee Gees used session musicians to complete the entire album, produced by Russ Titelman.
 Also in 1996, the Bee Gees recorded two songs with two members of P.M.
 Dawn, Attrel Cordes and Jarett Cordes.
 The producer on "With My Eyes Closed" was Raphael Saadiq.
 "Still Waters (Run Deep)" was produced by Hugh Padgham.
 The last song recorded for the album was "Closer than Close" which features Maurice Gibb's lead vocals produced by the brothers themselves.

-Release and Reception
+Release and critical reception

-The Bee Gees recorded further new songs in 1996 and 1997, and Still Waters was released in March 1997.
 Though receiving lukewarm reviews from critics, the album was their most successful album in almost twenty years; it was released at a time when the Bee Gees were being awarded for lifetime achievements, had recently been inducted into the Rock and Roll Hall of Fame and were regaining high exposure on television, particularly VH1.
 The album peaked at No. 2 on the UK Albums Chart and No. 11 in the United States.
-The Bee Gees made the album with a variety of top producers, including Russ Titelman, David Foster, Hugh Padgham, and Arif Mardin.
 The first single off the album, "Alone", was a worldwide hit, peaking at No. 5 in the UK and No. 28 in the United States, where it began as a "hot shot debut" at No. 34.
 "I Could Not Love You More" and "Still Waters (Run Deep)" also reached the UK top 20.

 A reviewer for the newspaper Muzykalnaya Gazeta wrote: "There is life in the old dog yet!
 The water is still flowing in the river under the family name of Bee Gees!
 The brothers Barry, Maurice, and Robin Gibb did their best once again, for the umpteenth time, or rather to be even said, in their own style, as always."

 In a special agreement with Target, Polydor also sold a special edition of the album which included a bonus CD of songs from their VH1 Storytellers concert.
 This CD has never been made commercially available outside of the Target agreement.